Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Experiments

 \subsection{Hyper-parameters Tuning}

-Hyper-parameters are parameters that are set before the training process begins such as the learning rate, batch size, loss function, activation function, the number of epochs etc. The hyper-parameters are adjusted until the best performance is achieved on the validation set.
-We report the hyper-parameter settings for all our experiments in Table \ref{tab:hyper}.
-As our train and test datasets are balanced, we consider accuracy and f1-score as the primary metrics for assessing the superiority of the models.
+Hyper-parameters are parameters that are set before the training process begins such as the learning rate, batch size, loss function, activation function, the number of epochs etc. The hyperparameters were fine-tuned to achieve the best performance on the validation set.
+Table \ref{tab:hyper} presents the final hyperparameter settings used across all experiments, while Figure \ref{fig:training_validation_curves} illustrates the relationship between training and validation loss versus accuracy.
+As our train and test datasets are balanced, we consider accuracy and \( F_1 \)-score as the primary metrics for assessing the superiority of the models.
 Since all classes have an equal number of samples, we specifically focus on the macro average.
 Moreover, we take note of other scores such as precision, recall, MCC, and ROC-AUC to gain a more comprehensive understanding of the performance of each model.